Revisiting Lifshitz-type solutions in $R^2$-corrected gravity

 where

 and

-Moreover, it seems that no physical solution for $z=0$, as it ifalls outside the range $z\in (-\infty,z_{-}]\cup[z_{+},\infty)$.
-Nonetheless, if we analyze the field equation while accepting $z = 0$, we discover a solution for this atypical scaling parameter:
+Moreover, it seems that no physical solution exists for $z=0$, as it falls outside the range $z\in (-\infty,z_{-}]\cup[z_{+},\infty)$.
+Nonetheless, if we analyze the field equation while accepting $z = 0$, we obtain a solution for this typical scaling parameter:

 where

 and